Eristica Tops One Day Volume of $2.00 (ERT)

 Buying and Selling Eristica

-It is usually not possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
-Investors seeking to acquire Eristica should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eristica using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Eristica directly using U.S. dollars.
+Investors seeking to acquire Eristica should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eristica using one of the exchanges listed above.

 Receive News & Updates for Eristica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eristica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.